matt-handy/TheAllCommander/README.md

 # Building & Running
-TheAllCommander server is currently set up to run and test on Windows.
-Cross-platform support is a future goal.
+TheAllCommander server is tested to build and work on both Windows and Linux.
+The python daemons are developed primarily to demonstrate indicators of compromise on Windows hosts, and as such the keylogger and clipboard capture functionality does not work on Linux.
+However, the daemon will load and run, managing imports on an operating system dependent basis.

 1) There should be a keystore.jks file (by default nomenclature, changeable in test.properties) in the config directory.
 To generate one, use the following command to leverage the Java keytool program: keytool -genkey -alias server-alias -keyalg RSA -keypass password -storepass password -keystore keystore.jks